Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 VIRTUALLY ALL PAPER and BOOKS CAN BE RECYCLED

 If you’re like me, nothing can replace a book.
 I write notes in the margin of every book I read so I can reference things later.
 Thankfully, I’ve learned to recycle just about everything, but for those that really like them, perhaps something like a Kindle, Nook, or any other tablet providing ebooks is a far more ecologically responsible way to prevent waste.

-Kuerig along with some other coffee machine makers have made single serve coffee makers a staple in almost every household and business.
+Keurig along with some other coffee machine makers have made single serve coffee makers a staple in almost every household and business.
 I used to own one, but I sent it to the recycling plant where its parts will all be repurposed.
-The biggest design flaw in all of these coffee machines though, is the disposable plastic cups that contain the coffee, which are placed in the machine and disposed of after the water has filtered through.
+The biggest design flaw in all of these coffee machines though is the disposable plastic cups that contain the coffee, which is placed in the machine and disposed of after the water has filtered through.
 The problem is that the plastic the K-cups are made of is virtually impossible to recycle.
-Consider a few hundred million Americans alone having a cup or two of coffee everyday with their Keurig.
+Consider a few hundred million Americans alone having a cup or two of coffee every day with their Keurig.
 THAT’S A LOT OF WASTE!!!!!
 In 2014 Americans threw away approximately 9 billion K-cups.

 How bad is this problem?
 John Sylvan the inventor of the Keurig Coffee Maker doesn’t even own one.
 It’s gone on to be the biggest regret of his life, knowing now the amount of waste his coffee makers produce.
 No longer the owner of the company, he has tried to get the company to do something about the catastrophic amount of waste the K-cups produce, but in his own words, “they don’t want to listen.”
 To read more about John Sylvan’s dilemma and the issues surrounding the use of your Keurig click here: